The Aboriginal Health Council South Australia endorses the Australian public health position on COVID-19 vaccination

 The test for COVID-19 is a swab.
 The swab goes at the back of the throat and then up the nose to find any virus that might be there.
 It can feel a bit uncomfortable but should not hurt.

 Sometimes, if the result is urgent, or it is very difficult for the person to isolate, or you are living remotely, a quick test may be possible.
-The result can be provided in one to two hours.
+There are 2 types of quick test that can be done.
+A Point of Care Test can provide results in one to two hours.
+While a Rapid Antigen Test can provide results in 15 minutes.
+If you test positive using a rapid antigen test, your result does not need to be confirmed with a PCR test.